oracle-livelabs/spatial-graph/spatial-ai/ev/cleanup/cleanup.md

 ## Introduction

-In this lab you remove artifacts created during this workshop.
+This lab is optional.
+Perform the steps if you would like to remove artifacts created during this workshop, leaving your environment in a pre-workshop state.

 Estimated Lab Time: 5 minutes